putguigz/CityWeather/README.md

 Just installing them and compiling them from the sources was a challenge, since I had never come across a Cmake.

-**Conan** and  **vcpkg** were both usable options, but configuration was time consumming, and I prefered to learn simple makefiles instead.
+**Conan** and  **vcpkg** were both usable options, but configuration was time consumming, and I prefered to learn simple cmakes instead.

 I used :
 - __*libcpr*__ to generate simple HTTP requests.
 It is well documented and highly maintained on GitHub.
 Feel free to check : https://github.com/libcpr/cpr